This is the symbol for Oneness.

 Everything is interconnected, all is one with the universe.
-This idea is an ancient wisdom that is now confirmed by modern science.

 It is normal to see things as separate, but in fact, all things are closely interlinked.
-Even particles on a subatomic level interchange between human beings, between a human and a tree, a rock, and all other surroundings.
+Even particles on a subatomic level interchange between human beings, between a human and a tree, a rock, and other surroundings.
 The skin and visual boundaries are just optical illusions.

 You and I are all as much continuous with the physical universe as a wave is continuous with the ocean.